 No. You can also use it in the same way with partial or center weighted exposure metering.
 In this instance you would be exposing for a larger area than with spot metering.
 For example photographing a dog running on the beach.

-There is no point with matrix metering / evaluative metering, because in this situation your camera is exposing for the whole scene anyway.
+However, there’s no point using auto exposure lock with matrix metering / evaluative metering, because your camera is exposing for the whole scene anyway.

 Why not just use manual mode?